ylgrgyq/carmine-mock-tool/README.md

 # carmine-mock-tool

-[com.taoensso/carmine](https://github.com/ptaoussanis/carmine) is a great redis client.
-Easy to use and have great docs.
-But it has a annoying defect that it is difficult to write unit test.
+A mocking tool for [com.taoensso/carmine](https://github.com/ptaoussanis/carmine)

 ## Usage

-For instance, here's some code using carmine to set a value for a key to redis.
+For instance, here's some code using carmine to save some value for a key into redis.
 ```clojure
 (defmacro wcar* [& body]
   `(car/wcar